-- 1. Place the ATV on a level ground.
+- 1. Place the ATV on a level surface.

-- 2. Place a container under the engine, and then remove (engine Left cover1、smaller engine left cover2) the coolant drain bolt3.
+- 2. Place a container under the engine, and then remove the coolant drain bolt 1.
+(Use a trough or a similar object to prevent coolant from spilling on the footrest.)

-- 3. Remove the radiator cap 5.
+- 3. Remove the radiator cap.

-- 4. Remove the coolant reservoir cap4.
+- 4. Remove the coolant reservoir cap.